It is easy.

 Our mind has been tricked by an inaccurate belief system.
 Our thoughts are connected to biases and memories or experience; in which case, we are constantly connected to our relationship with our past and past mistakes.
-And again, I ask – what is this?
+Again, I ask – what is this?

 The answer is still the same: It’s waste.

 We seldom note the goodness in ourselves.
 We take this for granted.
-We struggle to see the best in us and often, we are most critical of ourselves.
+We struggle to see the best in us and we are often most critical of ourselves.
 We are the yin and the yang.
-We are the two sides; the antagonist and the protagonist.
-We are either our own best friend or our worst enemy.
+We are the two sides – the antagonist and the protagonist.
+We are either our own best friend or our own worst enemy.

-And believe it or not; there is a choice here.
+Believe it or not, there is a choice here.

 The old Cherokee talked about the war within ourselves to which the grandson asked “Which one wins?”